CaringCaribou/caringcaribou/documentation/uds_fuzz.md

 ## Seed Randomness Fuzzer
 Requests a security seed after a Hard ECUReset, using the supplied request sequence, to check for duplicate seeds.

-In case that duplicate seeds are found by the tool, it means that the ECU is potentially  vulnerable and uses weak random number generation seeded by the system timer.
+If duplicate seeds are found by the tool, it means that the ECU is potentially vulnerable and uses weak random number generation seeded by the system timer.

 ```
 $ cc.py uds_fuzz seed_randomness_fuzzer -h